ManMetGames/ProgrammingEssentials/docs/Lessons/classes.md

 When we create parameters for a method, they can be of any datatype, even other classes!

-All together, the Apple constructor should look like this:<br>
+Altogether, the Apple constructor should look like this:<br>
 {% highlight java %}
 Apple(int startX, int startY){
 	x = startX;